Deploy ScalarDB Analytics Locally

 Create a configuration file for the CLI toolβ

-Create a configuration file (client.properties
+Create a configuration file (client.properties) for the ScalarDB Analytics CLI tool.

-) for the ScalarDB Analytics CLI tool by running the following command, replacing <ANALYTICS_SERVER_HOST>
+Then, create the configuration file by running the following command, replacing <ANALYTICS_SERVER_HOST> with the CLUSTER-IP value you retrieved:

 cat <<EOF > client.properties